Child Survival Action

 2nd Global Forum on Childhood Pneumonia

-The 2nd Global Forum on Childhood Pneumonia will build on the momentum for action generated by the first Global Forum in Barcelona in 2020, and pivot political attention from COVID-19 to the specific government actions needed to reduce child pneumonia deaths.
+The 2nd Global Forum on Childhood Pneumonia built on the momentum for action generated by the first Global Forum in Barcelona in 2020, and pivoted political attention from COVID-19 to the specific government actions needed to reduce child pneumonia deaths.

 - | Online